Tambiebarango/lendesk_submission/README.md

 I've used `bcrypt` to hash the user's password, so at no point in time is the bare password available or stored. `BCrypt` has the ability to compare raw strings to the hashed password and that's what I'm using to authenticate users.

 When a new user creates a new login, the `User.create` call will hash their password and store in the redis db once the complexity of the password and uniqueness of the username have been validated.
-Note the `hset` call that stores the user in redis is wrapped in a transaction to prevent race conditions that will break the uniqueness of usernames in the database.
+Note the `hset` call that stores the user in redis is wrapped in a transaction to prevent race conditions that will break the uniqueness of usernames in the database after the uniqueness validation has run at both the model and database level.
 More on this in *Limitations* section.

 When a user attempts to login with username and password, I will initialze a temporary `User` object calling `User.new` and passing in the stored user's user name and a hash of the stored user's password and then call `.correct_password?` on that instance to compare the password sent to the login endpoint against the hash.